 Water

 How often to water pepper plants depends on your growing materials and local weather.
-For pepper seedlings, you’ll likely bottom-water them every 1 to 3 days.
-Mature pepper plants may be watered once a week.
+For pepper seedlings, you’ll likely bottom-water them every 1 to 3 days, while mature pepper plants may be watered once a week.

-When watering pepper seedlings, check after 10 minutes or so to see if the soil line is darker (fully watered) because you don’t want your plants to get too wet.
-(It’s very easy to overwater pepper plants!)
+When watering pepper seedlings, check the soil moisture after 10 minutes or so — the soil line is darker when sufficiently watered.
+It’s easy to overwater pepper plants, and you don’t want them to get too wet.

 As for how to water pepper plants in pots, you can run a hose over the root zone.
 Stop when you see water coming out of the bottom of the container.